Energy Incentives

 One problem with these defects can cause is that your building cannot be operated energy-

 efficiently.
+To explore the differences between blower door testing and air barrier testing, visit our comprehensive guide on Air Barrier Testing for a side-by-side comparison of these essential methods.
 Even if you install an excellent HVAC system in a leaky building, it will need to

 consume excess energy to keep your building in a proper state.